Women at a parents' evening at a primary school in Côte d'Ivoire

 Côte d'Ivoire may be one of West Africa’s biggest economies, but the majority of its people have no share in the country's economic success.

-Progress has been made on improving education and health.
-However, the government is still investing too little in providing basic services for the people.
 The illiteracy rate is 10 per cent (13 per cent for women).
-While official enrolment ratios have increased considerably after school fees were abolished (98 per cent in 2021), one in six children does not complete primary school.
+While official enrolment ratios have increased considerably after school fees were abolished (95 per cent in 2022), about 30 per cent of all children do not complete primary school.
 Child labour is widespread, especially in the country's cocoa plantations.

 Population growth